Maintenance programs have a material impact on how an airline operates, its costs, and its revenue.

 Less maintenance hours and hangar time

 - Take full advantage of planned maintenance events and schedule tasks for common access – reducing the frequency with which maintenance tasks require access to or removal by technicians of an assembly, part or panel

 - Perform maintenance at its highest effective interval

 - Adjust program requirements to address reliability drivers

-- Move maintenance effort out of operational line stations and into controlled hanger environments
+- Move maintenance effort out of operational line stations and into controlled hangar environments

 - Simplify maintenance packages to reduce the planning burden and take advantage of aircraft access

-- Develop a life of unit lowest cost check structure taking into account fleet life cycle
+- Develop a lowest cost check structure for life of the unit, taking into account the fleet life cycle

-Reducing the number of maintenance units (aircraft) on the ground or in the hanger results in more aircraft available to fly and earn revenue.
+Reducing the number of maintenance units (aircraft) on the ground or in the hangar results in more aircraft available to fly and earn revenue.
 A SeaTec optimized program for a regional airline brought 1 additional aircraft onto the flight schedule.

 Optimized Maintenance Task content and check intervals reduces maintenance and engineering labor hours / costs.
 For another airline, the SeaTec optimized program reduced the number of C Checks which yielded a 20% maintenance cost saving per aircraft for the life of each aircraft.